7 Bad Work Habits That Are Making You Look Unprofessional

 We know millennials don't like answering their own phone, so it comes as little surprise to hear they aren't picking them up at work either.
 But if your job specifically requires you to do it, then answer it.
 Don't do what Meagan Nordmann's millennial employee did and "text a CEO to ask him to consider buying [the company's] product" via a string of emoji.

 Being unable to take or give criticism

 We get it.
 Taking any kind of criticism is hard, even when it's constructive, but it's also a vital part of growing your skill set.
 In order to expand your career into new territory, you need to be able to take as much as you can give.
 It's the only way you'll move forward.
-Sensitivity is great, just familiarize yourself with criticism and learn how to handle it so you can improve.
+Sensitivity is great, but familiarize yourself with criticism, and learn how to handle it so you can improve.